Prevnar 13 Pneumococcal Vaccine Description

 Prevnar 13 is a vaccine indicated in children 6 weeks through 17 years (before 18th birthday) for active immunization for the prevention of invasive disease caused by Streptococcus pneumoniae serotypes 1, 3, 4, 5, 6A, 6B, 7F, 9V, 14, 18C, 19A, 19F, and 23F.
-For children 6 weeks through 5 years of age (before the 6th birthday) to prevent otitis media caused by 7 of the 13 serotypes in the vaccine.
+In addition, for children 6 weeks through 5 years of age (before the 6th birthday) to prevent otitis media caused by 7 of the 13 serotypes in the vaccine.

 In adults 18 years of age and older, Prevnar 13 is indicated for active immunization to prevent pneumonia and invasive disease caused by S. pneumoniae serotypes in the vaccine, with certain health conditions.

 The CDC’s Advisory Committee on Immunization Practices (ACIP) suggests that adults aged 65 years or older should receive only the 23-valent pneumococcal polysaccharide vaccine (PPSV23) with a few exceptions.
-This ACIP announcement was issued on November 22, 2019, because the pneumococcal vaccination recommendations had undergone several changes, confusing for those who need to select a preventive vaccine.
+This ACIP announcement was issued on November 22, 2019, because the pneumococcal vaccination recommendations had undergone several changes, confusing those who need to select a preventive vaccine.

 In 2014, the ACIP recommended that older adults receive the 13-valent pneumococcal conjugate vaccine (PCV13) first, then the PPSV23 at least 1 year later.
 Since then, widespread childhood vaccination with PCV13 and its predecessor, the 7-valent pneumococcal conjugate vaccine, have “led to sharp declines in pneumococcal disease among unvaccinated children and adults,” according to the ACIP’s review of the evidence.